Customer Services

 Standard 6.
 Consult users regularly about services and report on findings.

 Standard 7.
-Have a complaints and compliments procedure and send you information about it on request.
+Have a complaints and compliments procedure.

 Standard 8.
-Take all reasonable steps to make services accessible to everyone (including people with special needs and disability).
+Take all reasonable steps to make services inclusive and accessible to everyone.

 Standard 9.
-Provide professional, courteous and efficient treatment.
+Provide a professional, courteous and efficient service.

 Standard 10.
 Clarity in explaining our position.
 We will answer your questions in a clear and concise manner.
 We will explain how decisions were made and convey this information in understandable language.